shantanupatil23/calculator/README.md

 I've created this project while doing Web Development course on Udemy.
 Project No #07

-Technologies used - HTML, JavaScript, Express.js with Node.js
+Technologies used - HTML, CSS, Bootstrap, JavaScript, Express.js with Node.js